Oral Surgery in Plano, TX

 Frequently Asked Questions

-How is comfort managed during oral surgery?
+How long is the recovery after oral surgery?

-What is recovery like after oral surgery?
+What can I eat after oral surgery?

 Thoughtful Surgical Care Focused on Oral Health